Sp-cd-prep/JavaScript-Notes/Readme.md

 - They are used to group related data and functions together for better organization and ease of access.
 - Objects are versatile and flexible, making them suitable for a wide range of use cases.

-Certainly!
-JavaScript objects come with several built-in methods for various operations.
-Here's an explanation of some of the most commonly used object methods with examples:

 ### 1. `Object.keys(obj)`